 Several organizations are a part of the DOEE Solar for All community solar initiative.
 Two programs currently have open applications.
 District residents interested in participating should reach out to those organizations directly using the contact information provided below.

-Additionally, in late 2019, DOEE plans to open enrollment for select income-eligible District residents to benefit from new community solar projects.
+Additionally, in late 2019, DOEE plans to open enrollment for select income-eligible District residents to benefit from new community solar projects, including a proposed project under development at Oxon Run.

 Solar for All Community Solar projects currently open for enrollment

 Neighborhood Solar Equity is installing solar on a local university and plans to provide benefits to income-eligible households in the District.
-For more information, contact r[email protected].
+For more information, contact [email protected] or 202-930-1904.

 In addition, several other organizations are pursuing Solar for All community solar projects.
 Those solar projects are either fully subscribed, or not yet open for enrollment.
 See logos of all authorized Solar for All vendors below.